 Lohman, D. F. (2012).
 Decision strategies.
 In S. L. Hunsaker (Ed.), Identification: The Theory and Practice of Identifying Students for Gifted and Talented Education Services. (pp. 217-248).
 Mansfield Center, CT: Creative Learning Press.

-Lohman, D. F. (in press).
+Lohman, D. F. (2012).
 Nontraditional uses of traditional measures.
 In C. M. Callahan & H. Hertberg-Davis (Eds.)
 Fundamentals of gifted education.
 NY: Taylor & Francis/Routledge.
 This chapter shows how to create local norms using some simple spreadsheet procedures.
 Examples are illustrated using talent identification reports from Form 7 of the Cognitive Abilities Test.

 Lohman, D. F., & Gambrell, J. (2012).
 Use of nonverbal measures in gifted identification.
 Journal of Psychoeducational Assessment, 30, 25-44.
 In addition to a brief summary of research on the uses and limitations of nonverbal tests for gifted identification, this paper examines the performance of ELL, poor, and minority students on the picture-based verbal, picture-based quantitative, and figural reasoning tests of CogAT Form 7.